-- 1. (NCT04471974 (enrolling).
+1. (NCT04471974 (enrolling).
 A University of California San Francisco (UCSF) led mCRPC trial evaluating the combination of ZEN-3694 + Keytruda +enzalutamide.
 This 54 patient trial has accrued over half of the subjects and interim data was presented at the European Society of Medical Oncology annual meeting on September 11, 2022.
 The data in 28 adenocarcinoma (AR dependent) patients showed a PSA50 response rate of 39% and a 33% PSA 50 response rate in the subgroup of 15 patients that had progressed on enzalutamide.
 These values are approximately 2X of what has been shown with the double combination of Keytruda + enzalutamide.
 The triple combination was also well tolerated.
-This trial is being funded by Merck. - 2.
-NCT04840589 (enrolling).
+This trial is being funded by Merck.

+2. NCT04840589 (enrolling).
 An NCI led Phase I/Ib Trial Evaluating the Safety and Efficacy of BET Inhibitor, ZEN003694 With PD-1 Inhibitor, Nivolumab with or without CTLA-4 Inhibitor, Ipilimumab in Solid Tumors is evaluating the combination of ZEN-3694 + BMS's immune-checkpoint inhibitors, Opdivo and Yervoy, in patients with advanced or metastatic solid tumors and wildtype BRCA, platinum resistant ovarian cancer.

-- 3. NCT05019716 (enrolling).
-An NCI led Phase 1/2 Study of the Bromodomain Inhibitor ZEN003694 in Combination With Etoposide/Platinum in Patients With NUT Carcinoma is evaluating the combination of ZEN-3694 in combination with chemotherapy in the ultra orphan indication NUT carcinoma. - 4.
-NCT05111561 (enrolling).
-An NCI led Phase 1 Study of ZEN003694 in Combination with Binimetinib in Solid Tumors With RAS Pathway Alterations and Triple Negative Breast Cancer is evaluating the safety and the activity of ZEN-3694 combined with Pfizer's MEK inhibitor, Mektovi, in solid tumors with Ras alterations and mTNBC. - 5.
-NCT05053971 (enrolling).
-A Phase lb/II Study of ZEN003694 and Entinostat in Advanced and Refractory Solid Tumors and Lymphomas will evaluate the combination of ZEN-3694 and Syndax's HDAC inhibitor, entinostat, in solid tumors and lymphoma, with an expansion population in pancreatic cancer. - 6.
-NCT05327010 (enrolling).
-An NCI led Phase 2 Trial of the Combination of the BET Inhibitor, ZEN003694 (ZEN-3694), and the PARP Inhibitor Talazoparib, in Patients with Molecularly-Selected Solid Tumors (ComBET) will evaluate the combination of ZEN-3694 plus talazoparib in additional indications such as PARPi resistant ovarian, prostate cancer, breast, and pancreatic cancers, and solid tumors with Ras alterations. - 7.
-NCT05422794.
-An NCI led Phase 1b Trial of ZEN003694 (ZEN-3694) With Pembrolizumab and Nab-Paclitaxel in Patients With Metastatic Triple-Negative Breast Cancer will evaluate the combination of ZEN-3694 + Merck's immune-checkpoint inhibitor, Keytruda, + Nab-paclitaxel in patients with advanced triple negative breast cancer whose tumors are PD-L1 negative. - 8.
-NCT05372640.
+3. NCT05019716 (enrolling).
+An NCI led Phase 1/2 Study of the Bromodomain Inhibitor ZEN003694 in Combination With Etoposide/Platinum in Patients With NUT Carcinoma is evaluating the combination of ZEN-3694 in combination with chemotherapy in the ultra orphan indication NUT carcinoma.

+4. NCT05111561 (enrolling).
+An NCI led Phase 1 Study of ZEN003694 in Combination with Binimetinib in Solid Tumors With RAS Pathway Alterations and Triple Negative Breast Cancer is evaluating the safety and the activity of ZEN-3694 combined with Pfizer's MEK inhibitor, Mektovi, in solid tumors with Ras alterations and mTNBC.

+5. NCT05053971 (enrolling).
+A Phase Ib/II Study of ZEN003694 and Entinostat in Advanced and Refractory Solid Tumors and Lymphomas will evaluate the combination of ZEN-3694 and Syndax's HDAC inhibitor, entinostat, in solid tumors and lymphoma, with an expansion population in pancreatic cancer.

+6. NCT05327010 (enrolling).
+An NCI led Phase 2 Trial of the Combination of the BET Inhibitor, ZEN003694 (ZEN-3694), and the PARP Inhibitor Talazoparib, in Patients with Molecularly-Selected Solid Tumors (ComBET) will evaluate the combination of ZEN-3694 plus talazoparib in additional indications such as PARPi resistant ovarian, prostate cancer, breast, and pancreatic cancers, and solid tumors with Ras alterations.

+7. NCT05422794(enrolling).
+An NCI led Phase 1b Trial of ZEN003694 (ZEN-3694) With Pembrolizumab and Nab-Paclitaxel in Patients With Metastatic Triple-Negative Breast Cancer will evaluate the combination of ZEN-3694 + Merck's immune-checkpoint inhibitor, Keytruda, + Nab-paclitaxel in patients with advanced triple negative breast cancer whose tumors are PD-L1 negative.

+8. NCT05372640 (enrolling).
 An NCI led Phase 1 Study of BET Bromodomain Inhibitor ZEN003694 in Combination with the CDK4/6 Inhibitor Abemaciclib in Patients with NUT Carcinoma and Other Solid Tumors will evaluate the combination of ZEN-3694 and Lilly's CDK4/6 inhibitor, Verzenio, in NUT carcinoma as well.

+9. NCT05607108 (enrolling).
+A MSKCC led Phase 2 trial of ZEN003694 (ZEN-3694) in patients advanced squamous cell lung cancer with a mutation in the NSD3 gene.

 In addition, we conduct research and development related to our epigenetics platform technology, supporting the development of ZEN-3694.
-We also hold royalty preferred shares of Resverlogix, as described on page 6 under "Resverlogix Royalty Preferred Shares".
+We also hold royalty preferred shares of Resverlogix, as described on page 7 under "Resverlogix Royalty Preferred Shares".